davidatrus/resume/README.md

 ### `April 10, 2025`

+- **Animated polish for section transitions and tech icons**
-- Added **smooth fade-in animations** for section titles and content.
+  → Added **smooth fade-in animations** for section titles and key content.
-- Introduced **hover interactions** for titles and tech icons.
+  → Introduced **hover interactions** for section headings and tech stack icons.

+- **Contact section refinement**
-- Reworked the `Contact Me` section layout to maintain visual consistency.
+  → Reworked the layout of the `Contact Me` section for improved alignment and visual clarity.

+- **Sync cleanup**
-- Fixed Git sync issues and committed animation refinements.
+  → Resolved Git sync issues and committed final animation refinements.

 ---